 There are two areas of assistance:

-1) Daily Living Expenses
+1) Daily Living Assistances

 This is for people who are in short-term severe financial crisis and require assistance to be able to meet basic essential needs, such as food, gas/electricity or clothing.

-2) Resettlement Loans
+2) Resettlement Assistance